efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/2_set_up_mcp_server.md

 /opt/homebrew/bin/vega-devtools-mcp
 ```

-_Save this path, you will need for the next step to add Vega DevTools MCP in your AI Agent._
+_Save this path, you may need it for the next step to add Vega DevTools MCP in your AI Agent._

 Run the help command to make sure Vega DevTools MCP is installed properly